microsoft/fluentui/rfcs/convergence/fixed-versions-for-prerelease.md

 upon release.
 If a bug or an API design does not match customer requirements in either phases, we **are entitled** break the API in a further iteration to improve.

+#### Pros

+- No extra work required, just a convention to release all new components straight to beta
+- Avoid dependency hell by recommending customers to only use the suite package
+- No extra effort for customers other than install the correct suite package version

+#### Cons

+- Not sure what customer expectations are for new components in beta
+- Need to properly define alpha vs beta -> what are our requirements ?

 ### Provide resolutions to customers

 If we must release a component into the `alpha`, consumers can still apply manual resolutions.